blekenbleu/blekenbleu.github.io/microscope/stacking.md

 An alternative for focus bracketing is by mechanically incrementing
 distance from camera and lens to scene object[s].
-Macro rails do this, as can microscope focus knobs.
+Macro rails do this, as can microscope stage focus knobs.
-[WeMacro](https://www.wemacro.com) offers automation for both
-a focus [dial](https://www.wemacro.com/?product=micromate-bracket-only):
+[WeMacro](https://www.wemacro.com) offers automation for both a focus [dial](https://www.wemacro.com/?product=micromate-bracket-only):
 ![MicroMate bracket](https://www.wemacro.com/wp-content/uploads/2017/06/mm-working-1.jpg)
 ... and [rack](https://www.wemacro.com/?product=wemacro-rail):